1. Indexes to the National Register of Archives

 In addition to the relevant archival collections in the Department of Western Manuscripts, which include the central records of the University of Oxford and papers of the Student Union and Graduate Union, the Bodleian holds the Opie Collection, a large and wide ranging collection of children's books.
 (For records of individual Oxford Colleges, contact the College librarians direct.

-Warwick University Modern Records Centre, University Library, Warwick University, Coventry CV4 7AL
+Warwick University Modern Records Centre, University Library, Coventry CV4 7AL

-Collections include the 20th cent records of the National Union of Students and the National Association of Teachers in Further and Higher Education.
+Collections include the 20th century records of the National Union of Students and the National Association of Teachers in Further and Higher Education.

 Many educational institutions retain their own records.
 A preliminary letter should be sent to the appropriate officer at each, indicating the scope of proposed research and ascertaining the likelihood of access to the records being granted.
 The following are a few examples.
 Others can be found in the ARCHON Directory.